-The Museum plans to open for a fall event, featuring a demonstration of an antique corn sheller machine.
+The Museum opened for a fall harvest event, featuring a demonstration of an antique corn sheller machine.
 These machines were produced by the Marseilles Manufacturing Co, which was later purchased by John Deere.
-Join us for sweet corn and lemonade.
-Check back for details.

 On veterans day, the Museum honored Marseilles World War II veterans.